terikon/kendo-pouchdb/README.md

 ## Queries

 Sorting and filtering can be used, limited to PouchDB abilities.
-Just use standard dataSource.filter() and dataSource.sort() methods.
+Just use standard dataSource.filter() and dataSource.sort() methods, or rely on your UI widget abilities.

 Queries will run directly on
 database.
 You can use two query plugins of PouchDB.
-Map reduce is currently default query plugin, but only limited set of filter/sort combination.
+Map reduce is currently default query plugin, but it only has limited set of filter/sort combination.
 PouchDB Find plugin is currently in beta state, but its support of data filtering much more liberating, thanks to [IBM Cloadant query language](<https://docs.cloudant.com/api.html#query>).

 In either case, appropriate indexes that enable data fetching should be created in advance.

 ## MapReduce or PouchDB Find

-MapReduce will be used by default, as now it is stable query plugin.
+MapReduce will be used by default, as currently it is stable query plugin.

 To use pouchdb-find, use following transport configuration: